 On that day, a little additional testimony was received.
-The son of one of the carpenters admitted that he had, on the night of the masquerade, lighted his father to the foot of the step-ladder leading into the carpenter's shop, and that he carried a candle, because there was no lamp trimmed for use; but the candle was not taken into the shop.
+The son of one of the carpenters admitted that he had, on the night of the masquerade, lighted his father to the foot of the step-ladder leading into the carpenter's shop, and that he carried a candle, be-cause there was no lamp trimmed for use; but the candle was not taken into the shop.
 From the evidence of a man named Cooper, it appeared that, about five weeks ago, some carboys of what he conceived to be vitriol were hoisted on to the roof of the theatre; from which he augured that a fire would be very likely to occur.
-Mr. Anderson, being asked for an explanation, said that the Electric Light Company applied to him for permission to burn their light over the portico of the theatre, as they had done over the Lyceum.
+Mr. Anderson, being asked for an explana-tion, said that the Electric Light Company applied to him for permission to burn their light over the portico of the theatre, as they had done over the Lyceum.
 The company used sulphuric acid; and they had the entire arrangement and responsibility of the matter, Mr. Anderson not troubling himself with it.
 It appears, however, that his carpenter placed the acid on the roof, where it remained about three weeks, and was then taken away.
-Mr. Anderson said he had two private rooms, which he kept locked, because he had properties there, the nature of which he did not wish every one to see; but the had the keys, and were instructed to look into the rooms in their rounds.
+Mr. Anderson said he had two private rooms, which he kept locked, because he had properties there, the nature of which he did not wish every one to see; but the firemen had the keys, and were instructed to look into the rooms in their rounds.
 A portion of these properties had been removed before the fire broke out.
 Mr. Anderson had wires communicating from the stage to various parts of the theatre, for the use of his galvanic batteries.
-Both sulphuric acid and nitric acid were used by Mr. Anderson in his proseenium box; but it appears he had never more than fourteen or fifteen pounds in that box at one time.
+Both sulphuric acid and nitric acid were used by Mr. Anderson in his proscenium box; but it appears he had never more than fourteen or fifteen pounds in that box at one time.
 Mr. Sloman stated that, when first he saw the fire, it was rising out of the ventilator in the roof, which was from forty to fifty feet from Mr. Anderson's proscenium box.
-Mr. Grieve, the scene-painter, mentioned that he had often called attention to the heaps of combustible matter which were allowed to accumulate in the property shop, and which he once found smouldering ; and Mr. Braidwood, the superintendent of the Fire Brigade, confessed his imbility to state the cause of the fire, though he thought the most probable reason was to be found in the over-fatigue of the watchmen, some of whom had been on ducy for forty hours.
-The jury returned an open verdiet.
-MEETING OF THE SHARKHOLDERS OF COVENT-GARDER THRATRE.-A meeting of about fifty renters or share holders of Covent-garden Theatre was hold last Satur day, at Mr Robins's auction-rooms in Covent- arden in respect to access allowed to the carpenter's shop.
-I for the purpose of receiving from the proprietors in
+Mr. Grieve, the scene-painter, mentioned that he had often called attention to the heaps of combustible matter which were allowed to accumulate in the property shop, and which he once found smouldering; and Mr. Braidwood, the superintendent of the Fire Brigade, confessed his inability to state the cause of the fire, though he thought the most probable reason was to be found in the over-fatigue of the watchmen, some of whom had been on duty for forty hours.
+The jury returned an open verdict.
+MEETING OF THE SHAREHOLDERS OF COVENT-GARDEL THEATHE.--- A meeting of about fifty renters or share holders of Covent-garden Theatre was held last Satur day, at Mr Robins's auction-rooms in Covent- urden

-WAR MISCELLANEA.
+WAR MISOELLANEA.